Estimating Time Delays between Signals under Mixed Noise Influence with Novel Cross- and Bispectral Methods

 \subsubsection{Data Generation}

 All TDE methods are tested on an artificial two-channel dataset.
 The time series of each channel has a length of $t = 130$ seconds at a sampling rate of $f_s = 100$ Hz and consists of a signal and a noise component.
 One time bin thus corresponds to an interval of 10 milliseconds (ms).
 Since we aim to resolve differences in TDE between Gaussian and non-Gaussian noises, we sample the noise either from a standard normal ($\mathcal{N}(0,1)$) or an exponential ($Exp(\lambda=1)$) distribution.
 The signal component is drawn from the same exponential distribution, but independent of the noise.
 The observed time series are then assembled according to Eq.~\eqref{eq:fullTDE}, where we choose $\beta =1$ and $\theta_{1,2}=.7$.
-Time delays estimated from this mixed-noise dataset are compared to those estimated from a dataset with unmixed noise, which is obtained by setting $\theta = 0$.
+Time delays estimated from this mixed-noise dataset are compared to those estimated from a dataset with unmixed noise, which is obtained by setting $\theta_{1,2} = 0$.

-For each signal and noise combination, we generate $n_{trial} = 500$ channel pair time series (trials) with random, non-zero delays within the interval bounds $[-100,100]$.
-Each trial is assembled at varying SNR $\alpha = [0,1]$ in increments of $0.1$ (note that we power-normalize signal and noise, so the relation between $\alpha$ and decibel SNR is given by $SNR_{dB} = 10 \log_{10}\frac{\alpha}{1-\alpha}$).
-Delays are estimated via conventional and novel cross- and bispectrum based TDE protocols as introduced above.
+For each signal and noise combination, we generate $n_{\text{trial}} = 500$ channel pair time series (trials) with random, non-zero delays within the interval bounds $[-100,100]$.
+Each trial is assembled at varying SNR $\alpha = [0,1]$ in increments of $0.1$ (note that we normalize both signal and noise times series by their Frobenius-norm prior to summation, so the relation between $\alpha$ and decibel SNR is given by $SNR_{dB} = 10 \log_{10}\frac{\alpha}{1-\alpha}$).
+Delays are estimated via conventional and novel cross- and bispectrum based TDE approaches as introduced above.